gitter-badger/vclgenie/README.md

 * Set Backend - Set the request to use a different backend (see BACKENDS)

-The below table outslines what is required in the JSON.
+The below table outlines what is required in the JSON.
 The "key" field is the value of the action in the JSON, and there is an X in the conditions that require either name, value or units.
 NOTE, in some cases (like Do Not Cache), neither name, value or units fields are required since its a simple Boolean action type, meaning no value is needed, and just by using that key, the intent is known (issue a 403, for example).

 ----